Who owns a credit union?

 Can I become involved in HSSCU?

 Yes, you can.
 HSSCU welcomes member involvement.
 Make your voice heard at the AGM or run for election to the Board of Directors.
+If you are interested in getting involved as a volunteer with HSSCU contact the office.

 Should I close my HSSCU account when I retire from my job in the health services?